kaaproject/kaa-rfcs/0019/README.md

 ```

-## Timeout and retry
+## Getting endpoint metadata keys

-## Endpoint metadata keys get request
+### Endpoint metadata keys request

-*Endpoint metadata get keys request* message is a [targeted message](/0003/README.md#targeted-messaging) that the client sends to the repository to retrieve endpoint metadata keys.
+*Endpoint metadata keys get request* message is a [targeted message](/0003/README.md#targeted-messaging) that the client sends to the repository to retrieve endpoint metadata keys.

 The client MUST send endpoint metadata keys get request messages using the following NATS subject:
 ```